hannapoli/ft_printf/README.md

 It is a variadic function (accepts a variable number of arguments instead of the fixed one).
 The variadic function must have at least one mandatory argument.

-When someone calls the printf(), we don't know in advance how many elements the person wants to display (how many times the format specifier will be used).
+Until someone calls the printf(), we don't know in advance how many elements the user wants to display (how many times the format specifier will be used).
 -------------------
 variable argument lists